 3. Learn about lab diamonds

-Lab-created diamonds are chemically and optically identical to natural diamonds, so much so that even expert gemologists need special equipment to be able to identify their origins.
+Lab created diamonds share the same chemical and optical characteristics as natural diamonds, so much so that even expert gemologists need special equipment to be able to identify their origins.
 The only difference you’ll notice is price–lab diamonds cost about 30% less than naturally mined diamonds.
 And because they require no new mining, lab diamonds are a very eco-friendly choice.

 4. Go for gold